-After completing the NY3P challenge, what better way to end your journey than a visit to a local Yorkshire Dales pub for a refreshing drink?
+After completing the Three Peaks challenge, what better way to end your journey than a visit to a local Yorkshire Dales pub for a refreshing drink?
+Previously, we blogged about our favourite accommodation options for the Three Peaks challenge.
 In this post, we mention some of our most favoured pubs in the local area.
 Where you can always expect great drinks, roaring fires, friendly locals and stunning views.

-The Golden Lion Hotel in Horton in Ribblesdale features a selection of traditional hand pulled ales, as well as cider, Guinness and keg beer.
+The Golden Lion Hotel in Horton-in-Ribblesdale features a selection of traditional hand pulled ales, as well as cider, Guinness and keg beer.
 This Yorkshire Dales pub has been awarded various accolades for its quality of pint.
-Including Camra pub of the season and Theakston grand master trophy, an award The Golden Lion is proud to say they have achieved three times now!
-Although there is a large, comfortable, carpeted lounge available, complete with log burner, we feel after a long day of participating in the 3 peaks challenge, you will love nothing more than relaxing in the Tap Room.
+Including CAMRA Pub of the Season and Theakston Grand Master Trophy, an award The Golden Lion is proud to say they have achieved three times now!
+Although there is a large, comfortable, carpeted lounge available, complete with log burner, we feel after a long day of participating in the Three Peaks challenge, you will love nothing more than relaxing in the tap room.
 An ideal space for those involved in outdoor activities that welcomes people in walking boots and also their dogs!

 The Buck Inn, Malham

 The Buck Inn, Malham is a Yorkshire Dales family pub located in the traditional farming village of Malham.
 It was built in 1874 as an old coaching inn on the Pennine Way.
-In the present day, participants of the NY3P challenge can expect a warm welcome at this lovely family owned establishment.
-And of course, enjoy the spectacular scenery that surrounds it.
+In the present day, participants of the Three Peaks challenge can expect a warm welcome at this lovely family owned establishment, and enjoy the spectacular scenery that surrounds it.